MohammedRaghib/SiteSync/README.md

 - **Supervisor Dashboard:** Supervisors can access special panels for site management and task checks.
 - **Audit Logging:** Unsuccessful check-ins and unauthorized access attempts are logged for review.
 - **Multi-language Support:** Switch between languages using the built-in language selector.
-- **File-based Routing:** Organized, scalable navigation using Expo Router.
+- **File-based Routing:** Organized, scalable navigation using navigation feature.

 ## Getting Started